Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-Multiplying or dividing a single calculation is the same as dividing or multiplying it's single calculation per iteration values.
+Multiplying or dividing a single calculation is the same as dividing or multiplying its single calculation per iteration values.

 <br /><br />